LizaCharles/team/README.md

 **Short Description about each team member**
 ----------------------------------------------
- LizaCharles-patch-2

 -**Liza:** I am in my third year in guc business informatics, i went to sacred heart school and i am 21 years old.
 I would like to finish this semester

--**Liza:** I am in my third year in guc business informatics, i went to sacred heart school and i am 21 years old.
-I would like to finish this semester master

 -**Omar:** My name is omar zakaria, nickname ziko, i am 21 years old, i am in the guc.